bittyphp/bitty/src/Router/README.md

 ### Basic Usage

 For convenience, routes can be added directly from the application level.
-Or you can choose to access the router directly and add routes to it.
+Or you can choose to access the router and add routes that way.

 ```php
 <?php